MIGG-NTU/academic/content/authors/xiachunlu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Graduate Students
+- Alumni
 ---

-Xiaoyan Li joined MIG in July 2019.
+Xiachun Lu visited MIG as a master student between 2019 Jan. and 2019 Nov.
-He is a master student at the Division of Mathematical Sciences, School of Physical and Mathematical Sciences.
+She comes from School of Mathematics and Statistics, Ningxia University.